TelethonKids/rstudio/README.md

 RStudio
 ================

-Definition of a containerized RStudio instance from:
+A containerized RStudio instance from the rocker base image:

     rocker/tidyverse:3.5.2

-Container comes with a `nginx` reverse proxy (port 80 access on `localhost`) and the Tidyverse collection of packages pre-installed by default.
+This container comes with a `nginx` reverse proxy (access via. port 80) and the Tidyverse collection of packages pre-installed by default.

+By default, the running container will be secured with SSL encryption via.
+Certbot.
+Some configuration will be required for the container to start, see below; however, instructions are provided in `nginx.conf` to remove this security.

 The `home/rstudio/projects`, `/usr/local/lib/R` and `/home/rstudio/.rstudio`
 directories are configured as Docker volumes.